jmpa-io/jcleal.me/resume/data.md

 * Created a tool to automatically add a warning annotation when certain conditions are not met when running a build on a Linux Buildkite Agent, resulting in an uptick of the number of adoptions of the internal Backstage.io service.

-* Ran multiple day-long sessions for various Junior DevOps engineers, focused on writing Bash scripts, Go testing, CI/CD + Buildkite in general, and building Slack Apps, resulting in two nominations for the passion award by attendees.
+* Ran multiple day-long sessions for various junior DevOps engineers, focused on writing Bash scripts, Go testing, CI/CD + Buildkite in general, and building Slack Apps, resulting in two nominations for the passion award by attendees.

 #### DevOps Engineer, Observability team @ [MYOB](https://myob.com.au).